ingo2012/pwm_control/README.md

 Simple Control-GUI for XY-LPWM PWM 3-Channel Signal Generator.
-Use am simple FT232USB to TTL connector to connect the PC to the XY_LPMW Board.
+Use a FT232USB to TTL connector to connect the PC to the XY_LPMW Board in (3v3 Mode).

 URL: https://github.com/ingo2012/pwm_control